tokiku-music/tokiku-music.github.io/music/hustle_and_bustle_of_ormos/index.md

 video_link: "https://youtu.be/is2YcPVk6iU"
 ---

 One of the two daytime themes for Port Ormos in Sumeru.
-Arguably one of the best songs in the entire game.
+Arguably one of the best songs in the game.